ASME Landmark # 56 (1927)

 The Connecticut Light & Power Company pioneered the use of pumped storage in the United States at this hydroelectric station.
 First operated in 1929, the Rocky River Plant had two reversible pumps that somewhat resemble large hydroelectric turbines.
 This permitted significant improvements in the system efficiency of the company’s network of hydroelectric and thermal-electric power generating plants.
 Water is pumped uphill through a penstock and stored in Lake Candlewood.
 When demand reaches a peak, water is released through the same penstock, and the motors driving the pumps reverse to become generators to produce electricity.
 The original penstock, built in 1927, was restored in 1963.

 That sounds pretty cool, actually.
 The always excellent ASME pdf explains more, as does the ASCE document linked at the bottom.
-Here’s an excerpt from the ASME story:
+Here’s an a LOT more from the ASME story, if interested:

 “… The completion of the Stevenson project there was more than 30,000 kilowatts of generating capacity installed on the Housatonic but only a small portion of this was firm capacity.
 Unlike the Niagara River, with its large drainage area and the regulatory effect of the Great Lakes, the Housatonic has a very ir- regular flow, varying considerably from season to season and year to year.